-This report describes a computer-based pedestrian level wind study for the proposed mixed-use development located at 333 Montreal Road in Ottawa, Ontario.
+This report describes a computer-based pedestrian level wind study for the proposed mixed-use development to be located at 394 Bronson Avenue in Ottawa, Ontario.
 The study involves simulation of wind speeds for selected wind directions in a three-dimensional (3D) computer model using the Computational Fluid Dynamics (CFD) technique, combined with meteorological data integration, to assess pedestrian comfort and safety within and surrounding the development site.
 The results and recommendations derived from these considerations are summarized in the following paragraphs and detailed in the subsequent report.